LCOGT/photonranch-userstatus/README.md

 ## Description

-Observatory owners can post logs to describe in detail the processes occuring at an observatory for users to follow along with as they occur, within a given timeframe.
+Observatory owners can post logs to describe in detail the processes occuring at an observatory for users to follow along with as they occur.
+These are accessible for a given timeframe, defined for our purposes as 24 hours.

 ![Viewing a message as a user](images/user_view.png)